New accuser says Roy Moore sexually assaulted her when she was 16

 “We’ve said this before and we’ll say it again: Judge Moore is an innocent man and has never had any sexual misconduct with anyone," Moore's campaign said.

 In a news conference Monday evening, Moore called Nelson's allegation an "absolutely false" political maneuver, and said that he does not know her.
-He also said he did not know where the Gadsden restaurant Nelson alleged the assault took place is.
+He also said he did not know where the Gadsden restaurant is that Nelson alleged the assault took place.

-Earlier in the day, top Senate Republicans strengthened their calls for Moore to step aside, with Majority Leader Sen. Mitch McConnell adding that he believed the women.
+Earlier in the day, top Senate Republicans strengthened their calls for Moore to step aside, with Senate Majority Leader Mitch McConnell adding that he believed the women.

-Moore has said he will not leave the race, firing back that it is McConnell who "should step aside" because he's "failed" conservatives.
+Moore said he will not leave the race, firing back Monday that it is McConnell who "should step aside" because he's "failed" conservatives.

-National Republican Senatorial Committee Chairman Sen. Cory Gardner, R-Colo., said that if Moore wins the seat, the Senate should vote to expel him.
+Sen. Cory Gardner of Colorado, chairman of the National Republican Senatorial Committee, said that if Moore wins the seat, the Senate should vote to expel him.

-Sen. John Cornyn, R-Texas, said in a statement that he no longer endorsed Moore, leaving just two Republican senators, Sen. Rand Paul of Kentucky and Sen. Ted Cruz of Texas, supporting the Alabama candidate.
+Sen. John Cornyn of Texas said in a statement that he no longer endorsed Moore, leaving just two Republican senators, Rand Paul of Kentucky and Ted Cruz of Texas, supporting him.